wangyan0574/YWJHU/README.md

 These are the questions that I want to investigate

-1. what do pet owners buy most often (2018,2019)
+1. what do pet owners buy most often
-2. which product is the most profitabble ()
-3. The demographics: the people buys pet products might be very different people.
+2. The demographics: the people buys pet products might be very different people.
 Millennials might buy higher priced product simply because they likes higher quality and better asthetics; whereas older generation may prefer anythings with good quality and just works.
-4. Trends the pet industry are going, what kind of new, niche products are coming up.
+3. Which source of market can I suggest my father go into, wholesale to distribute stores or direct retail (e-commerce, amazon)

 Datasets:
 business/industry datasets: library jhu.
 Pet shelters trends (trends over years)